Skip to content

 You pay a one-time premium to purchase Padder Guarantor.

-- If you do default and Padder pays your landlord for a covered loss, your debt obligations simply shifts from your landlord to Padder—you’ll be required to repay Padder for what was paid out under the policy.
+• If you do default and Padder pays your landlord for a covered loss, your debt obligation simply shifts from your landlord to Padder—you’ll be required to repay Padder for what was paid out under the policy.